 Feeling too busy to redesign that in-class activity or grade that recent quiz?
 "Welcome to a gold mine of insights into strategies for how to have more energy, be more relaxed, ...and get a lot more accomplished with much less effort."
 Join us to tap into a bit of this gold mine as we discuss Getting Things Done: the art of stress-free productivity by David Allen.

-Associate Director for Learning Sciences and Associate Professor of Nuclear Engineering
+Director for Scholarly Teaching and Associate Professor of Nuclear Engineering

 Executive Director, Professor of Statistics

 Associate Director for Faculty Support & Associate Professor of Political Science

 Unfortunately, we don’t live in Lake Wobegon where all teachers receive above average ratings.
 Faculty who receive mean ratings below 3.50 are not necessarily perceived by students as ineffective teachers.

 In order to keep students in college, we need to keep them (and keep them successful) in our classes.
 Many of our classes have high withdrawal (W) rates.
 There ARE things you can do about it.
 This workshop will discuss strategies for keeping students engaged in your class, and reducing your W rate.